By Annie Salness Artist | June 29, 2018

 "Cucumber Salad" 12x12x1, acrylic on cradled panel, $285

-- 1/4 red onion, sliced thinly and cut into 1-inch segments
+1/4 red onion, sliced thinly and cut into 1-inch segment

 In a medium bowl, toss together the cucumbers, onion, radishes, mint, with a little bit of vinegar and oil.
 Salt and pepper to taste.
 Right before serving, sprinkle on the feta.
 Serve immediately.
 (Serves 4)